- Follow The Disciple's Road on WordPress.com

 The Tale of Emanuel Nenger

-Emanuel Nenger arrived in Hoboken, New Jersey from Germany sometime around 1876.
+Emanuel Nenger arrived in Hoboken, New Jersey, from Germany sometime around 1876.
 He got work as a sign painter and eventually bought a farm in Westfield, New Jersey.
-Nenger’s true profession, however, was counterfeiter.
-Even though government officials didn’t yet … Continue reading
+But all of that was more or less just a front.
+You … Continue reading

-Tagged counterfeiter who wasted his talents, Emanuel Nenger, using you spiritual gifts in service to Christ, using your talents in service to Christ
+Tagged counterfeit money, counterfeiter who wasted his talents, Emanuel Nenger, using you spiritual gifts in service to Christ, using your talents in service to Christ

 Leave a comment